sydney-machine-learning/Bayesianneuralnetworks-MCMC-tutorial/README.md

 Data Analytics for Resources and Environment (DARE), ARC Industrial Transformation Training Centre, University of Sydney, Sydney, Australia

 ## Data citations
-- Abalone: Dua, D. and Graff, C. (2019).
+- Abalone | Ionosphere | Iris: Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.
-- Sunspot / Ionosphere / Iris: ?
+- Sunspot - Reference Rohit
+- Iris has been split with a custom train and test. has been oversampled.
+Is this to balance classes?
+Class 0 is not in test.